omidnavy/nodejs-microservice-boilerplate/README.md

 ### Helpers

 Helpers are shared functions that can be called from anywhere in your app. here we use "global variables" to define our helper functions.
-There is "logger" helper function defined as sample , you can call it with logger() where ever you want. there is a child process for calling the helper function to reduce cpu load on main app.
+There is "logger" helper function defined as sample , you can call it with logger() where ever you want. there is a child process for calling logger function to reduce cpu load on main app (don't take it serious , its just a showcase).

 ### Process